iissmart/Sun-Netra-X1/README.md

 ## Where should I be now?
 The Netra should be getting an IP and trying to copy the boot file from the TFTP server.
 You can troubleshoot this by just using a text file, or really anything as long as it has the right name.
 If the server fails to boot it'll just sit with an error until you reset it, but if it can't find the file it will keep trying to send broadcast requests without any error messages.

+Your life will be a lot easier if all of the above configuration is dialed in/locked down so you don't have to worry about it.
+Save the configuration and get the daemons running in the background so they are out of the way - the only thing you need to worry about after this is swapping files in the tftpboot folder.

 This is where things start to deviate depending on the OS you're trying to install.

 # Windows 10